-The current assessment incorporates new data collected in 2020, including (a) catch and effort data for the umbrella-system longline fishery, (b) catch data for the finfish and calamari trawl fisheries, (c) ageing data, and (d) length frequencies and maturity data.
+The current assessment incorporates new data collected in 2021, including (a) catch and effort data for the umbrella-system longline fishery, (b) catch data for the finfish and calamari trawl fisheries, (c) ageing data, and (d) length frequencies and maturity data.

-Besides the regular data updates, several model changes were introduced compared to the previous year's assessment, following the recommendations of the external review (Bergh 2018).
+Besides the regular data updates, several model changes were introduced compared to the previous year's assessment following the recommendations of the Falkland Islands toothfish assessment external review (Bergh 2018) and the best practices in toothfish stock assessments found around the world.
 These are listed here for reference, and explained in more detail further in the text: